vanu016/mobile-app-starter-repo/README.md

-# Tabris.js Getting Started
+Mobile App Starter Repository

-A minimal template of a Tabris.js project to get you started.
+A minimal template project to get you started.